 The Royal National Park’s great sandstone cliffs and extensive bushland give a real glimpse into what the coastline would have been like for the traditional owners of the land, the Dharawal people.
 The world’s second oldest national park is a 40-minute drive south from the CBD and has a bunch of trails to explore.
 The section from Bundeena Drive to Little Marley Beach, though, is one of the easiest to access.

 The eight-kilometre-return walk passes by bushland and freshwater pools to the beautiful, remote Little Marley Beach.
 If you’re after a longer hike, take the 26-kilometre one-way trail to Otford, best experienced as an overnight trip.
-It goes via the popular Wattamolla waterfall and picnic area, and the Figure Eight Pools of Burning Palms Beach, one of Sydney’s best ocean pools.
-You can get a coffee and snack at Driftwood cafe.
+It goes via the popular Wattamolla waterfall and picnic area, and Deer Pool, a pretty freshwater pool nestled in the bush.
+You can get a coffee and snack at Driftwood Cafe.
 Find more info here.

 Northern Beaches Coastal Walk, 36 kilometres

-America Bay and West Head, Ku-rin-gai Chase National Park, 1.8 kilometres return
+America Bay and West Head, Ku-ring-gai Chase National Park, 1.8 kilometres return

-Ku-rin-gai Chase National Park is only an hour north of Sydney, but it feels much more remote.
-The America Bay track is a moderately easy 1.8 kilometre walk surrounded by Australian bushland.
-Following a sandstone ridgeline, the walk reveals Indigenous rock engravings and gorgeous views toward the Hawkesbury River.
+Ku-ring-gai Chase National Park is only an hour north of Sydney, but it feels much more remote.
+The America Bay track is a moderately easy 1.8-kilometre walk surrounded by Australian bushland.
+Following a sandstone ridge line, the walk reveals Indigenous rock engravings and gorgeous views toward the Hawkesbury River.
 The small cascades alone warrant bringing a picnic lunch and chilling out here a while.

 Also check out the West Head lookout.
-From here you can follow the Aboriginal Heritage walk, a 4.4-kilometre loop that uncovers the significance of the area for its traditional owners, the Guringai people, through rock carvings and a historic occupation shelter.
+From here you can follow the Aboriginal Heritage walk, a 4.4-kilometre loop that uncovers the significance of the area for its traditional owners, the Darramuragal or Darug people, through rock carvings and a historic occupation shelter.
 There’s walking access to West Head Beach, too.
 Get supplies at busy Turramurra bakery Flour Shop.
 Its best-selling caramel croissant is fabulous.
+It can get busy here so make sure to arrive early if you can.
 Find more info here.

 Taronga Zoo to Spit Bridge, 10.4 kilometres